Ciber-org/PoC-PCF/scale-applications.md

 ```
 cf app cf-spring
 ```

-Scaling your app_vertically_changes the disk space limit or memory limit for each app instance.
+Scaling your app vertically, changes the disk space limit or memory limit for each app instance.

 Increase the memory limit for each app instance: